 We can offer a wide range of choices on the electric appliances from brands that customers know and trust.
-Gaggenau, Miele, Siemens or Foster, just to mention few, are among the options.
+Gaggenau, Miele and Siemens, just to mention few, are among the options.
 While the preference of integrated appliances versus free-standing appliances is quite straightforward in contemporary looking kitchens, the choice between the different type of hobs comes as a result of more reflections based on personal requirements and technical characteristics.
 Below few notes regarding hobs.

 Gas Hob It's the most popular hob in professional kitchens, though the induction hob is gaining ground.
 Gas is easy to control and it distributes heat well across the base of a pan.
 It is also the most familiar to use.
 Any type of cookware can be used with gas.

 Induction Hob It creates a magnetic field between the induction element in the hob and the pan, creating heat inside the pan but not from the outside of it.
 The induction hob is quicker than any other hobs and cheap to run as it uses a specific amount of energy to work.
 It's also safe as the surface, made of ceramic glass, instantly cools down after the use.
 The cookware made of magnetisable materials, perfect for the induction, are steel and cast iron.
 Pure aluminium or copper pans do not normally heat up with the induction, unless if not specified by the manufactures.